noirbee/savate/README.rst

 If building from the git repository, you will need `Cython
 <http://cython.org/>`_.

 You need to be able to build Python extensions to build savate.
+On most distributions this means installing the ``python-dev`` or ``python-devel`` package.

 savate builds like your typical autotools-based project::